Lyce24/Reed_Mahjong/README.md

 # Mahjong

-TODO:
-1. Building create_room in views (find a method to generate a random string and add that string to urls to represent a room of 4 players.
-2. Update search_form.html to add a "Create" button to call that create_room function.
-The original search line allows users to enter the rooms that already existed.
+TODO (03.03):
+1. For frontends:

+	(1) In the home page, I have implemented 2 buttons.
+For "Create a room!" button, we want the home page sends back signal to the backends when the users press the button.
+The backends will generate a random string and add new url into urls.py.

+2. For backends:

+	(1) Figure out how do we present the tiles to the users.
+	(2) How many objects do we need (game, consumer, ... )?
-3. Figure out basic rules of Mahjong.
+	(3) Rules of Mahjong.

 Useful Resourse:
 1. https://codyparker.com/django-channels-with-react/2/